Martin compactifications of affine buildings: Introduction

-The Guivarc'h (group-theoretic) compactification was first defined in the Bruhat--Tits case, namely in \cite{gure} where Furstenberg's measure-theoretic approach was mainly used as a tool.
-Then P.-E.~Caprace and J.~L\'ecureux, using a generalized notion of sectors, defined a combinatorial compactification for arbitrary buildings \cite{Caprace2011}.
-Then, in presence of a strongly transitive automorphism group, they identified it with the group-theoretic one (which consists in attaching a maximal compact subgroup to each vertex and in using compactness of the Chabauty space of all closed subgroups of $\Aut(\scrX)$, see Section \ref{sec:6} for more details).
+\begin{main_theorem} Let $\mathbf{G}$ be a semisimple algebraic group defined over a locally compact non-Archimedean valued field $k$, and let $\scrX$ be its Bruhat--Tits building.
+We choose a good vertex in $\scrX$ and denote by $K$ its stabilizer.
+Let $p$ be a compactly supported bi-$K$-invariant well-behaved probability measure on $\mathbf{G}(k)$.
+Then the Martin compactification $\clr{\scrX}_{M, \varrho}$ can be equivariantly identified with the maximal Satake--Berkovich compactification of $\scrX$ (from analytic geometry); hence for $\zeta>\varrho$, the Martin compactification $\clr{\scrX}_{M, \zeta}$ is the join of $\clr{\scrX}_{M, \varrho}$ and of the Gromov compactification. \end{main_theorem} In other words, in Theorems \ref{th - Martin} and \ref{th - alg gr} we provide a concrete potential-theoretic way to construct compactifications that could only be obtained artificially by means of joining two previously known compactifications ({\it i.e.} by means of embedding diagonally the building in their product and taking the closure of the image).

-In this paper, we also make the choice of working in a situation which is as much discrete as possible.
-This is consistent with standard references on random walks on graphs \cite{Woess} and with some recent works dealing with spherical harmonic analysis on buildings, in particular those due to A.M.~Mantero and A.~Zappa (e.g. \cite{mz1} and \cite{mz2}) and to J.~Parkinson (e.g. \cite{park3} and \cite{park2}).
+In this paper, we also make the choice of working in a situation which is as discrete as possible.
+This is consistent with standard references on random walks on graphs \cite{Woess} and with some recent works dealing with spherical harmonic analysis on buildings, in particular with those due to A.M.~Mantero and A.~Zappa (e.g. \cite{mz1} and \cite{mz2}) and to J.~Parkinson (e.g. \cite{park3} and \cite{park2}).
+This leads also to significant differences with \cite{gjt}.
 Moreover, the statements of Theorem \ref{th - Martin} are valid even with small, possibly trivial, automorphism groups for $\scrX$: according to J.~Tits' classification \cite{Tits1986}, there exist affine buildings that are not relevant to any algebraic group situation only when the dimension is $1$ (trees) or $2$.
-Nevertheless, the excluded cases are very interesting because in dimension $2$ they lead to situations in which natural questions such as the linearity of some automorphism groups, (super)rigidity, arithmeticity or, on the contrary, simplicity properties of lattices, and also property (T) and strengthenings of it, make sense and are strong motivations to develop more tools of geometric and analytic nature (see for instance \cite{BadCapLec} and \cite{LecSalWit} for striking recent results in this field).
+Nevertheless, the excluded cases are very interesting because in dimension $2$ they lead to situations in which natural questions such as the linearity of some automorphism groups, (super)rigidity, arithmeticity or, on the contrary, simplicity properties of lattices, and also property (T) and strengthening of it, make sense and are strong motivations to develop more tools of geometric and analytic nature (see for instance \cite{BadCapLec} and \cite{LecSalWit} for striking recent results in this field).